Spectral Calculator

 What combination tones are

 When two frequencies sound together loudly enough, the nonlinearities of the ear (and of most instruments) produce additional tones at their sum, their difference, and at second-order products.
-A 660 Hz and 440 Hz dyad generates a difference tone at 220 Hz — an octave below the lower note — which is why a played perfect fifth feels anchored by an invisible bass.
-Tartini tones are the classical name for these difference-frequency products, first described by the violinist Giuseppe Tartini in the 1700s.
+A 660 Hz and 440 Hz dyad generates a difference tone at 220 Hz, an octave below the lower note, which is why a strongly played perfect fifth can feel anchored by an invisible bass.
+These difference-frequency products are often called Tartini tones, after the 18th-century violinist who first described them.

 What the calculator does